ExocoreNetwork/exocore-contracts/docs/contract-governance.md

 ## Safe Multisig

 We use the Safe Multisig wallets as the proposer/canceler, executor, circuit breaker and even the admin of the `CustomTimelockController`.
 For chains like Ethereum, we create the Safe Multisig wallets from deployed Safe proxy factory contract, and set the implementation as the deployed Safe.
-And for Exocore specifically, we deploy the set of Safe contracts, especially for the `GnosisSafeProxyFactory` and the `GnosisSafe`, `GnosisSafeL2` singletons.
-The deployed Safe contracts address can be found in the [deployment json file](../script/safe_contracts_on_exocore.json).
+And for Imuachain specifically, we deploy the set of Safe contracts, especially for the `GnosisSafeProxyFactory` and the `GnosisSafe`, `GnosisSafeL2` singletons.
+The deployed Safe contracts address can be found in the [deployment json file](../script/deployments/safe_contracts_on_imuachain.json).

 ## Governance Test